egaldino03/egaldino03/README.md

 ## Let's Collaborate 🤝

 I'm all about collaboration and teamwork.
 If you're passionate about data, coding, or anything at the intersection of technology and insights, let's connect!
-Feel free to reach out on LinkedIn: (https://www.linkedin.com/in/egaldino03)
+Feel free to reach out on [LinkedIn](https://www.linkedin.com/in/egaldino03)!

 ## Currently Exploring...
 Right now, I'm delving into Pandas and Matplotlib for creating awesome data visualizations capable of making the viewers captivated.
 Stay tuned for some exciting projects in this space!

 Thanks for stopping by, and happy coding!